sailscastshq/docs.sailscasts.com/docs/git-vibe/getting-started.md

 ```

 ::: tip
 This is where the AI benefit becomes practical.
-Each vibe is isolated, so you can run one agent in one worktree, explore a second change in another, and keep `main` clean for review or release.
+In `worktree` mode, each vibe is isolated, so you can run one agent in one worktree, explore a second change in another, and keep `main` clean for review or release.
 :::

 ## Attach AI context when you open a vibe